Healthcare Science Practitioners

 There are currently five BSc programmes covering Life Sciences; Physiological Sciences (Cardiovascular, Respiratory and Sleep); Physiological Sciences (Neurosensory Sciences); Physical Sciences & Biomedical Engineering (Medical Physics) and Physical Sciences & Biomedical Engineering (Clinical Engineering).
 The learning outcomes and indicative content for each programme are described in curriculum guides and more detailed work-based learning outcomes within accompanying Learning Guides.

-The curriculua and learning outcomes can be found on the MSC curricula website
+The curricula and learning outcomes can be found on the MSC curricula website.

 The Practitioner Equivalence process: